protohaven/printed_materials/common-tools/blacksmithing_area.typ

 + Turn off the vent fan.
 + Close the garage door.
 + Return all tools to their places in the tool drib or the large forge table.
-+ Sweep the smithy floor for any slag and debris and discard.
++ Sweep the blacksmithing area floor for any slag and debris and discard.
 + Recycle any waste by placing it in the scrap metal bins // ALL waste?